 - Select the soundtrack you want to use on your video.

-That final step may take a little while as the window isn’t that big, especially if you’re using a phone instead of iPad.
+That final step may take a little while as the window isn’t that big, especially if you’re using a phone instead of an iPad.
 You can shift the audio track incrementally, but be careful during this step as the slider is sensitive.
-Once you have it set, save it and it is ready for publishing unless you want to add sound effects before submitting your finished product, you can do so before hitting publish.
+Once you have it set, save it, and it is ready to publish.
+If you want to add sound effects before submitting your finished product, you can do so before hitting publish.

 Editing the Video

-There are a lot of different tools that you can use to create your video and soundtrack files.
-TikTok has a built-in sound editor; it’s not comprehensive but it has basic features and may be adequate if you just need to add a sound from the built-in TikTok library.
-For anything more than that, however, you need an external editor.
-(The TikTok editor has more features for video editing, of necessity, but is still not a full professional editor.
-If you want to use an external video editor to clean up your video clip, you might want to look into Lightworks, DaVinci Resolve, Shotcut or one of the other great video editing suites out there.
+TikTok has a built-in sound editor; it’s not comprehensive, but it has basic features and may be adequate if you need to add a sound from the built-in TikTok library.
+For anything more than that, you need an external editor.
+If you want to use an external video editor to clean up your video clip, we recommend Lightworks, DaVinci Resolve, or Shotcut.

-- Select your audio file and drag it into the timeline below the video in Shotcut.
+- Drag your audio file into the timeline below the video in Shotcut.

 - Hold down the mouse on the audio track and drag it to sync it with the video.